janpfeifer/goshot/README.md

 * Needs better icons/design :(

 * Implement scrollbars on the side of the image editor: the native [Fyne](https://github.com/fyne-io/fyne) won't work.
+  Instead, one needs to move the image around by dragging, or using the minimap.

-* Export to Microsoft OneDrive, DropBox, others ? -- I don't have account on those, contributions very welcome!
+* Export to Microsoft OneDrive, DropBox, others ? -- I don't have account on those, contributions are very welcome!

 * If running in the system tray, automatically add a global shortcut.